spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/marketplace/ui-components-library/data-transformers/data-transformer-collate/data-configurators/collate-data-transformer-table-configurator.md

     link: docs/scos/dev/front-end-development/page.version/marketplace/ui-components-library/data-transformers/collate/data-configurators/index.html
 ---

-This document explains the Data Transformer Collate Configurator Table service in the Components Library.
+This document explains the Table Configurator service in the Components Library.

 ## Overview

-Data Transformer Collate Configurator Table is an Angular Service that re-populates of data to a format suitable for filtering (`DataTransformerConfiguratorConfigT`).
+Table Configurator as a collate data transformer is an Angular Service that re-populates of data to a format suitable for filtering: `DataTransformerConfiguratorConfigT`.

 Check out an example usage of the Data Transformer Collate Configurator Table in the `@spryker/table` config: